haruntasci/patikaodev01/README.md

 # Git & GitHub Quiz
-#### This project is made with HTML5, CSS and Javascript.
+### This project is made with HTML5, CSS and Javascript.
 ![App picture](https://github.com/haruntasci/patikaodev01/assets/99567926/674dcb83-fc56-45d1-80f9-ec287a39d736)

 ## About
->* A homework project for "Patika.dev".
+>* A homework project for Patika.dev
->* A simple demo quiz app with questions about Git and GitHub.
+>* A simple demo quiz app with questions about Git and GitHub

 ## Git Commands Used In This Project